deep-scribe/handwriting-recognition/README.md

 A novel real-time handwriting-to-text system for lower-case English alphabet based on motion sensing and deep learning.

+The Link to the Github repo is: https://github.com/deep-scribe/handwriting-recognition

 ## Introduction
 It  is  prevalent  in  today’s  world  for  people  to  write  on  a touch screen with a smart pen, as there is a strong need to digitize handwritten content, in order to make the review and indexingeasier.
 However, despite the success of character recognitionon digital devices, requiring a digitizer as the writing surface poses a possibly unnecessary restriction to overcome.
 In addition, in VR and AR applications, it is also hard to recognize the texts written with the motion sensors.
 In this study, we propose a solution by using a pen equipped with motion sensor to predict the English letters written by the user.
 Instead of using image data or on-screen stroke data, we analyze the acceleration and gyroscopic data of the pen using machine learning techniques to classify the characters the user is writing.